Thank you to all of our customers who have helped to improve our services!

 July to September 2025

-You said: “The block safety guide needs clarifications and improvements to make sure key fire safety instructions and essential information are easy to understand and visually accessible.“
+You said: “The block safety guide needs clarifications and improvements to make sure key fire safety instructions and essential information are easy to understand and visually accessible.

 We did: We worked closely with a group of customers to co-create a new Block Safety guide.
 This new version has an improved visual design, uses plain language, has a clear layout and helpful images to make it simpler.
-It also includes clear guidance and critical safety tips around what to do in an emergency.
+It also includes clear guidance and critical safety tips on what to do in an emergency.

 We did: As part of our Improving Our Repairs project, we worked with customers to review and update our Repairs Standard.
 The final standard has now been signed off.
 Key improvements include more flexible appointments and clear rules on how we will communicate with customers for future repairs.
 This new standard ensures consistent quality and truly reflects customer expectations.

-You said: “It’s unclear what condition a property will be in when customers move in and what the expectations are when they move out.“
+You said: “It’s unclear what condition a property will be in when customers move in and what the expectations are when they move out.

 We did: We reviewed our ‘void’ property policy to make the process much clearer and easier for both new and existing tenants.
-Following this we will create a new communication standard which will include photographs and a clear list of what to expect to prevent disappointment and set realistic expectations.
+Following this, we will create a new communication standard which will include photographs and a clear list of what to expect to prevent disappointment and set realistic expectations.
 We are also looking at a pilot program to help customers clear properties before they leave in an effort to make the process less stressful and reduce costs.

 You said: “We need to validate the feedback we receive from digital repair satisfaction surveys, ensuring the scores accurately reflect customer experiences.”